 The alternative version of metformin is N-acetyl-cysteine (NAC).
 The body uses N-acetyl-cysteine to make antioxidants.

 NAC improves insulin sensitivity in women with PCOS with insulin resistance, according to a small study.

 NAC also acts as an antioxidant and helps to fight inflammation.

 Type 2 diabetes is thought to be partly caused by inflammation, which is another reason it might be helpful as a natural metformin alternative in those with type 2 diabetes.

 Metformin is a popular medication to treat diabetes and other conditions associated with insulin resistance, such as polycystic ovary syndrome.

 Some people prefer to seek out a natural metformin alternative to help manage their health conditions.

 Several potentially effective natural metformin alternatives include inositol, berberine, N-acetyl-cysteine, cinnamon, and curcumin.

 You should always consult with your healthcare provider before stopping any prescription medications, as these natural metformin substitutes might not be effective for everyone.

-In addition, supplements aren’t regulated by the FDA like medications are.
+In addition, supplements that people attempt to take to replace metformin aren’t regulated by the FDA like medications are.
 Therefore, you should exercise caution when choosing a supplement that makes bold health claims.